EmmyAnieDev/laravel_turorial/README.md

+-   To run our code on the web browser, we run "php artisan serve" on our terminal in our project directory

 -   Blade is a Template engine which makes it eaasier to work with data and logic inside the view than regular PHP does.

 -   When a user types a URL and hits "Send," the web browser sends a request to the server hosting the website.
 The server passes this request to a route file, which examines the requested URL and determines the appropriate action.
 This action could involve processing data, saving it to a database, retrieving data, or injecting data into a view.
 The server then sends the response back to the user, allowing them to see the processed information in their web browser.